vaibbhavk/github-stats-angular/README.md

-# Get info on any GitHub profile and its repositories in this app.
+# Get info on any GitHub profile and its repositories by searching through username.

 ## Run Locally